-Note: If you have "Snap To Grid" enabled, objects will still snap to grid, which may conflict with this auto alignment method.
-If you would like to use this alignment method, we recommend disabling snap to grid (see below for more information).
+Note: If you have the “Snap to Grid” feature enabled, objects will still snap to the grid on the canvas, which may conflict with this auto-alignment method.
+If you would like to use this alignment method, we recommend disabling “Snap to Grid” (see instructions below).

 You can also align multiple objects relative to each other.
 Just follow these steps:

-- Right-click and go to the "Align" menu
+- Right-click and go to the Align menu.

-The third alignment method is "Snap to Grid."
-By default, documents are set to snap to "Normal grid (20px)."
-You can change this setting from the "Page Settings" panel of the dock on the right-hand side of the editor.
+Finally, you can align objects using the “Snap to Grid” feature.
+By default, documents are set to snap to the normal grid size (20px).
+You can change this setting in the Page Settings panel of the Dock (found on the right-hand side of the editor).